-I started to ponder why I have all these clothes yet have no joy when selecting my outfits for the day.
+I started to wonder why I have all these clothes yet have no joy when selecting my outfits for the day.
 I had all these average items with only a few that I really loved wearing.
 I fell into the ASOS trap and spent hours looking at all the latest trends and snapping up sale items.
 Which are all sitting at the back of my wardrobe now:-(

 So I tried this capsule wardrobe thing out and now I look at my wardrobe and LOVE everything in it.